Inflammatory Myopathies

 |---|---|---|

-| Anti-SRP | Severe, rapidly progressive weakness; cardiac involvement (myocarditis, cardiomyopathy); younger patients; NOT statin-associated | Poor — often refractory; may need triple therapy |
+| Anti-SRP | Severe, rapidly progressive weakness; cardiac involvement (myocarditis, cardiomyopathy); any age, often middle-aged adults; NOT statin-associated | Poor — often refractory; may need triple therapy |

-| Anti-HMGCR | Statin-exposed patients (but can occur without statin use); moderate–severe weakness; may have cancer association | Better than SRP; responds to steroids + IVIg ± rituximab |
+| Anti-HMGCR | Statin-exposed patients (but can occur without statin use); moderate–severe weakness; possible modest cancer association in some series (less established than DM antibodies) | Better than SRP; responds to steroids + IVIg ± rituximab |

 | Seronegative | ~20% of IMNM; similar clinical presentation; associated with cancer, connective tissue disease | Variable |